We all want to save money but we all know how hard that can be.

-This is the reason why I decided to do this post in the first place.
+This is why I decided to do this post in the first place.

 I always let my kids shower before me every time after soccer practice.

-Once I feel they have been in there too long, it’s time to tell them that they are done.
+Once I feel they have been in there too long, I tell them they are done.

 In most cases, they are usually playing and wasting water anyways.